 The best thing about Gazeara is that everyone shares everything.
 The worst thing about Gazeara is that everyone shares everything.
 Gazeara is the largest communist society in Cimmeria with over 25,000 people.
 No one in the city need worry about food, shelter, or safety.
 The government takes care of everyone’s basic needs, but restricts their activities beyond that.
 This restriction is accomplished through a massive amount of scrying dweomers on the city streets and in people’s homes.
 If an infraction of the rules is detected the police can find that person later to arrest them.

 Originally Gazeara was a monarchy, but over a hundred years ago a tyrant, King Shardamar, took control of the small kingdom from his benevolent father.
 King Shardamar established the scrying dweomers to stop crime, but later used them to stop treason and dissent.
 As people realized what he was doing they revolted.
 King Shardamar put the revolt down with a hired force from Phoenix.
 When King Shardamar’s incompetent son, Shardamar II, took the throne he was unable to satisfy the people’s demands and unwilling to sacrifice his wealth in order to hire the necessary force to put down a revolt.
 After his deposition the citizens of Gazeara elected a new leader, Leopold Anigama.
-Anigama has ruled for three and a half decades, faithfully following the public’s original mandate of making everyone equal.
+Anigama ruled for three and a half decades, faithfully following the public’s original mandate of making everyone equal.

 Gazeara’s communist form of government led to war with its monarchical neighbor, Xoria.
 The large militia force allowed Gazeara to fend off the Xorian Empire’s forces prior to the formation of the First Alliance.
 In the war of the First Alliance, Anigama was slain by the leader of the Seven Rages, Grave.
 Without their leader the people of Gazeara were unable to rally.
 After the war they were subjugated by the Xorians.

 Gazeara is a port city built along the shore of the Caspian Sea as well as along the banks of the Great Divide.
 The city is built in a traditional style with various farms and orchards surrounding the walled interior where commercial shops can be found.
 Ships launch from the harbor daily to find pearls, and to catch fish and urchins.
-Bigby’s Forest is nearby and the citizens hold hunts there on festival days with the permission of the Elves.
+Bigby’s Forest is nearby and the citizens hold hunts there on festival days with the permission of the elves.
 The professions of the town are given respect according to what they deserve, but none are given more to eat than any other.

 Before King Shardamar II was forced off his throne he used his wealth to replace the fountain outside the royal palace with a massive, immortal flame.
-The flame was placed on a three foot pedestal with a ten foot radius.
+The flame was placed on a three foot high pedestal of stone with a ten foot radius.
 The whole construction is called the Great Fire.
 The fire was meant to be used to offer sacrifices to the gods during special ceremonies and to always light the way to the palace for those who wished to find it in the city.
 Shardamar II and his family were executed by being thrown into the Great Fire soon after it was created.
 Anigama executed other traitors and spies with the Great Fire and now all capital offenses are carried out via the Great Fire.

 Logan of Gazeara is a powerful warlock who attained his power via extensive study of the Great Fire.
 When his research was complete, Logan went to the Fire at midday and performed a secret ritual.
 He was gifted amazing power, but at unknown cost.
 Logan went on to join the Adventurers’ Guild of Phoenix and participate in the Battle of Phoenix.
 After the Battle he went to Jipangu to train new recruits in the army, but upon learning that Gazeara had been freed from Xorian control by the Rebels he quickly traveled to the city to assist in defending his homeland and its culture.
 As a renowned hero of the Second Xorian War many people went to Logan for advice and he has now become the de facto ruler of Gazeara.

 The church and clergy of Gazeara functions like a tax collection agency.
 The people pray to Anigama and the Olympians for help in battle, to accomplish a daily task, or to save a sick relative.
 On holidays during his lifetime Anigama would speak to the people and perform miracles such as lifting the royal castle up from its foundations and putting it back down or causing the sky to pour down rain one minute and sunshine the next.
 Reenactments of these events continue today on religious holidays.
 Outsiders who visit Gazeara are stumped as to why Zeus lets these people survive with their daily blasphemies.